pmonks/tools-licenses/README.md

 **The author and contributors to `tools-licenses` are not lawyers, and neither they nor `tools-licenses` itself provide legal advice.
 This is simply a tool that might help you and your legal counsel perform licensing due diligence on your projects.**

+## System Requirements

+This tool uses the [`lice-comb` library](https://github.com/pmonks/lice-comb), which has these system requirements:

+* JDK 11 or higher.

+* An internet connection.

+* Assumes Maven is installed and in the `PATH` (but has fallback logic if it isn't available).

 ## Tasks

 1. `licenses` - attempt to display the licenses used by all transitive dependencies of the project